tarwn/lessthandot-hugo/blogs/content/posts/2008-12-08-application-event-log-for-your-website.md

   - Web Design, Graphics and Styling

 ---
 A healthy application is one which does not throw up any application errors.
-However in unexpected situations when it happens, error gets logged on the web server’s event log.
-It’s usually takes a little while to scroll through the event viewer to find your error.
+However in unexpected situations when it happens, error gets logged on the web server's event log.
+It's usually takes a little while to scroll through the event viewer to find your error.
 One good option is to create a separate application error log for your website.

-Let’s see some code now.
+Let's see some code now.
 Start by importing the System.Diagnostics namespace.

 Server.GetLastError() is accessible only at two places – 1.
 Page\_Error event handler of a page .
 2. Application\_Error event handler in the global.asax

-In this article, we’ll trap the unhandled errors in Application_Error event.
+In this article, we'll trap the unhandled errors in Application_Error event.

 ```csharp
 <%Import Namespace= “System.Diagnostics”%>